elevenstand7/JSProject/README.md

 *   **Wednesday Morning:** Deploy to GitHub pages.
 If time, rewrite this proposal as a production README.

 ## Bonus features
-*   Add difficulty level selection(In hard mode, there will be bombs that reduce the scores.)
+*   Add difficulty level selection(In hard mode, there will be evil loopy that once hit will end the game.)
 *   Add audio feature